dezeroku/serverless-scheduler/README.md

 It's up to the user to define if the consumer should use SQS as a "buffer" before consuming the event by Lambda or not.
 In practice the consumer doesn't even have to be a Lambda function, although it's recommended for keeping the whole model serverless.

+## TODO

+1. Get JobType and job's class definition directly from the plugin, instead of from the `common` package.
+   This is basically the last thing (except frontend) that needs to be generalized for the `plugins` to be fully drop-in